 What would you tell other people considering foster care or adoption?

-Go to Orientation.
+Go to an Info Night.
 Take that step.
 At least schedule a call with Project 1.27.
 Go to a support group meeting.
 Pray about it.

 Why do you think it’s important for churches to be involved?